LA County Commercial Acquisition Fund

 Other Criteria

-Applicants must provide proof of being registered to do business or as a nonprofit in the State of California, must have a Los Angeles County business address, must have a minimum of three years experience in active business operations, and must be in good standing to be eligible.
+Applicants must be incorporated, provide proof of being registered to do business or as a nonprofit in the State of California, must have a Los Angeles County business address, must have operated in Los Angeles County for the past three years, and must be in good standing to be eligible.

 Additional criteria may apply.